Four Challenges When Managing the Project Plan and Schedule during Execution

+For a project manager, the brunt of project execution is plan and schedule management.
 The project manager should spend the duration of the project tracking variances and adjusting the plan and schedule accordingly.

 1) Using the Right Measurements

 The first difficulty in tracking project progress is defining the appropriate level of detail and key measurements (e.g. labor, cost, and schedule) to enable effective measurement of progress.
 The more detailed and more frequent, the more able the project manager is to identify and communicate the potential gaps between the original expectations and the present reality; however, daily tracking is generally too granular to provide useful information on the larger picture of a project.
-One the common challenges in this stage is the lack of time many Project Managers have when managing multiple project and multiple stages of execution.
+One the common challenges in this stage is the lack of time many Project Managers have when managing multiple project and multiple stages of the project management execution phase.
 One of the keys to this stage, then, is finding just the right level of control that is responsive while being realistic and actionable.

 2) Tracking the Critical Path